Buck & Michael Harcos

 Sponsor: The Joel and Dena Gambord Family

 Michael always wanted to be a firefighter and started on his path as a first responder at sixteen years old.
-He worked as a lifeguard for ten summers and as an EMT for a private ambulance company during the colder months starting in his twenties.
-At 25, he became a paramedic and worked providing 911 services in Alameda County before becoming a firefighter with the Sacramento Fire Department.
-After Michael joined California Task Force 7 as a Rescue Specialist in 2012, he was introduced to the abilities of search dogs.
-He was immediately impressed by the realization that the dogs were the most efficient way to locate victims trapped under rubble.
-Over the years, he contemplated applying as a handler, but with young children at home, he didn’t feel he had the necessary time to dedicate to being a handler.
-His youngest now a teenager, Michael felt like everything was in place for him to pursue a role as a canine search specialist, and his family agreed.
+He worked as a California lifeguard for ten summers and as an EMT for a private ambulance company during the colder months starting in his twenties.
+At 25, he became a paramedic and worked providing 9-1-1 services in Alameda County before becoming a firefighter with the Sacramento Fire Department.
+After Michael joined California Task Force 7 (CA-TF7), based in Sacramento, as a Rescue Specialist in 2012, he was introduced to the abilities of search dogs.
+He was immediately impressed by the realization that dogs were the most efficient way to locate victims trapped under rubble.
+Over the years, he contemplated applying as a handler, but with young children at home, he did not feel he had the necessary time to dedicate to being a handler.
+With his youngest child now a teenager, Michael felt like everything was in place for him to pursue a role as a canine search specialist, and his family agreed.

 Michael recounts that he knew Buck was a good fit for him when he was loading Buck into a kennel one day and noticed he was wearing a cowboy collar.
 “I said to him, ‘Oh hey, you’re a buckaroo.’
 Buck gave me a look and licked my face, and my heart melted.
 From that moment, I have had an emotional attachment with Buck, and I was extremely grateful that he was selected to be my partner.”

-Buck is now home with the Harcos family whose members include Michael, his wife, three daughters, and two golden retrievers.
-Although initially jealous that Buck gets to go everywhere with Michael, the two family dogs are coming around.
-The rest of the family is already on board with having a search dog as a pack member, even participating in training by volunteering as victims in search drills.
+Buck is now home with the Harcos family, whose members include Michael, his wife, three daughters, and two golden retrievers.
+Although initially jealous that Buck got to go everywhere with Michael, the two pet dogs came around.
+The rest of the family was already on board with having a search dog as a pack member, even participating in training by volunteering as victims in search drills.